simplek8s/simplek8s-website/content/documentation/features.md

 - ⏫ **Upgradeable**: Perform upgrades anytime with a simple `simplek8s-upgrade` command and reboot.

 - 🧬 **Cloneable**: Gain independence by cloning this distribution whenever desired.

+- 💰 **Non-profit driven**: Prioritizes the interests of the user community and aims to provide a high-quality Kubernetes distribution.

+## Working on

+- 📑 **Documentation**: Comprehensive documentation to help users understand and utilize the features effectively.

+- 📚 **Extensibility**: Provides a range of extensions, allowing users to integrate custom tools, or kernel modules into SimpleK8s.